 - a) The performance shall be timed by official Timekeepers, by an approved Fully Automatic Photo Finish System (for which a zero control test has been undertaken with Rule 20.20) or a Transponder System used (see Rule 20.25); - b) For races up to and including 800m (including 4x400m), only performances timed by an approved Fully Automatic Timing Photo Finish System shall be ratified - c) For all performance made outdoors up to and including 200m, information concerning wind velocity, measured as indicated in these Rules, shall be submitted.
-If the wind velocity, measured in the direction of running, averages more than 2 metres per second during the race, the performance will not be ratified. - d) No performance will be ratified where the athlete has infringed Rule 18.5; - e) For all Records up to and including 400m (including 4x400m), where available starting blocks linked to a World Athletics approved Start Information System shall have been used and must have functioned correctly so that reaction times were obtained and are shown on the results of the Event.
+If the wind velocity, measured in the direction of running, averages more than 2 metres per second during the race, the performance will not be ratified. - d) No performance will be ratified where the athlete has infringed Rule 18.5 unless, in cases covered in Rules 18.6(c) and 18.6(d), it is the first infringement in the event. - COMMENT: The amendment to Rule 18.6 means for World Record ratification that if an athlete or relay team achieves a record time and, in that race, that athlete (or any athlete in the relay team) made a single infringement under Rules 18.6(c) or 18.6(d), and in the case of an event with more than one round, it was the first infringement in the event, the record may stand.
+If the athlete or relay team achieves a record time and, in that race, an infringement occurred more than once or the athlete or relay team carried over such infringement from a previous round of the same event, the record cannot be ratified. - e) For all Records up to and including 400m (including 4x400m), where available starting blocks linked to a World Athletics approved Start Information System shall have been used and must have functioned correctly so that reaction times were obtained and are shown on the results of the Event.